Vedza/NitroSniper/README.md

 ### How to obtain your token
 https://github.com/Tyrrrz/DiscordChatExporter/wiki/Obtaining-Token-and-Channel-IDs#how-to-get-a-user-token

-You should also check my other Nitro Sniper in Go, which is way faster than this version ! https://github.com/Vedzaa/NitroSniperGo
+You should use my other Nitro Sniper in Go, which is way faster than this version and have more features ! https://github.com/Vedzaa/NitroSniperGo

 ### Disclaimer